getodk/docs/docs/central-upgrade.rst

           If you have made local changes to the files, you may have to start with ``git stash``, then run ``git stash pop`` after you perform the ``pull``.
 If you aren't sure, run ``git pull`` and it will tell you.

-    #.
-Get the latest client and server.
+    #. **Get the latest client and server.** This is also a typical upgrade step and ensures that Frontend and Backend are up to date.

        .. code-block:: bash

           git submodule update -i

-    #.
-Check that you have enough disk space available.
-If you are prompted for a password, enter the system superuser password (not a Central password).
+    #. **Check that you have enough disk space available.** If you are prompted for a password, enter the system superuser password (not a Central password).
+You will see a message about how much space is required and if you have enough free space to proceed.

        .. code-block:: bash

           sudo ./files/postgres14/upgrade/check-available-space

-       If you don't have enough space, stop here and resume when you have increased the disk space available.
+       *If you don't have enough space,* **stop here** and resume when you have increased the disk space available.
 You may achieve this by clearing out data you don't need (e.g., logs) or by increasing the total disk space available (e.g., by :ref:`adding external storage <central-install-digital-ocean-external-storage>`).

-    #.
-Create a file to prove that you're carefully reading these instructions.
-This is required to continue.
+    #. **Create a file to prove that you're carefully reading these instructions.** This is required to continue.

        .. code-block:: bash

           touch ./files/allow-postgres14-upgrade

-    #.
-Stop Central.
+    #. **Stop Central.** Central needs to be stopped in order to make a clean copy of the database.

        .. code-block:: bash

           docker-compose stop

-    #.
-Build from the latest code you just fetched.
+    #. **Build from the latest code you just fetched.**

        .. code-block:: bash

           docker-compose build

-    #.
-Start the database upgrade and wait for the process to exit.
+    #. **Start the database upgrade and wait for the process to exit.** This is where the new PostgreSQL 14 database is made and data copied into it.
+The timing of this process is related to how large your database is.

        .. code-block:: bash

           docker-compose up postgres

-    #.
-Check the output of the previous command to see if there were any errors.
-If there were any errors that you can't resolve, `write a support post on the forum <https://forum.getodk.org/c/support/6>`_.
+    #. **Check the output of the previous command to see if there were any errors.** If there were any errors that you can't resolve, `write a support post on the forum <https://forum.getodk.org/c/support/6>`_.

-    #.
-Check the upgrade success file has been created.
+    #. **Check the upgrade success file has been created.**

        .. code-block:: bash